Skip to main content

 Carer's Credit

-From 6 April 2010, new National Insurance credits for carers protected your future entitlement to State Pension and bereavement benefits automatically.
+New National Insurance credits for carers protect your future entitlement to State Pension and bereavement benefits automatically.

 You can get Carer’s Credit if you look after one or more people, for a total of 20 hours or more a week, who get: